“Written And Unwritten Tenancy Agreement” written by Mike Marko

 Unwritten Tenancy Agreement

-A very uncommon, but legal, tenancy agreement is when a property manager decides to rent a property to an individual executing a unwritten tenancy agreement.
+A very uncommon, but legal, the tenancy agreement is when a property manager decides to rent a property to an individual executing an unwritten tenancy agreement.

 Is it Legal?

-Just like written tenancy agreement, an unwritten agreement is also valid and it will become legal once the tenant has started to paying the rent.
+Just like a written tenancy agreement, an unwritten agreement is also valid and it will become legal once the tenant has started to pay the rent.